helagro/Applied-IoT/README.md

     lightCounter += 1
 ```

 The following code snippet shows one of the polling functions, `pollMotion`.
 It is responsible for polling the motion sensor and sending the data to the server if a new value is registered.
 The `prevMotion` variable is used to keep track of the previous value of the sensor, so that the server is not spammed with messages if the sensor value does not change.
 The `sensors.doesDetectMotion()` function is the function that actually reads the binary value of the associated pin.
-The data is published to the MQTT broker, under the topic `motion/{deviceID}`.
-The `deviceID` is a unique identifier for the Pico W, which is used for triggering automations based on values from specific sensor-devices.
+The data is published to the MQTT broker, under the topic `motion/<deviceID>`.

 ```python
 def pollMotion() -> None: